aliwualk/One-Step-At-The-Time/exercise1.md

 ![image](./assets/Jaspplot1.png)

 ---

-***From scipy.stats.pearsonr(x, y) we have an explanation of the module and function          [source] Calculates a Pearson correlation coefficient and the p-value for testing non-correlation.

 The Pearson correlation coefficient measures the linear relationship between two datasets.
 Strictly speaking, Pearson’s correlation requires that each dataset be normally distributed.
 Like other correlation coefficients, this one varies between -1 and +1 with 0 implying no correlation.
 Correlations of -1 or +1 imply an exact linear relationship.
 Positive correlations imply that as x increases, so does y.
 Negative correlations imply that as x increases, y decreases.

 The p-value roughly indicates the probability of an uncorrelated system producing datasets that have a Pearson correlation at least as extreme as the one computed from these datasets.
 The p-values are not entirely reliable but are probably reasonable for datasets larger than 500 or so.